 Interested in hourly forecast?
 Get the app

-Some examples of the pollutants that can be found in the air in Unnao include those that can also be found within many different cities and states across India.
-In this inquiry the subject of stubble burning will also be mentioned, and whilst it may not have as prominent an effect in Unnao as it does in other cities throughout the country, the knowledge of which pollutants are released are always helpful be to aware of.
-There are some distinct disparities in certain areas, with factors such as weather conditions playing a role, as well as the natural topography and urban areas all playing a part in allowing the buildup of certain pollutants, or in the opposite regard, the dispersal of them.
-Strong winds can play important roles in removing large clouds of haze, smoke and hazardous particulate matter, as well as rain tamping down some of the larger particles that are found in the air in Unnao (although when the two are compared, wind is the far more efficacious remover of air pollution).
+Some examples of the pollutants that can be found in the air of Jaunpur include those that can also be found within many different cities and states across India as a whole.
+There are some distinct differences in certain areas, with factors such as weather conditions playing a role, as well as the natural topography and urban areas all playing a part in allowing the buildup of certain pollutants, or in the opposite regard, the dispersal of them.
+Strong winds can play important roles in removing large clouds of haze, smoke and hazardous particulate matter, as well as rain tamping down some of the larger particles that are found in the air in Jaunpur (although when the two are compared, wind is the far more effective remover of air pollution).
 With these differences taken into account, there are varying levels of the same pollutants found across different areas of the country.
 Certain industrial practices can also add to the pollution collective, with activities such as stubble burning in certain parts of India, as well as brick kilns, firecrackers during festivals and excess vehicle usage all contributing to their levels.
-With some of the sources noted, some of the primary contaminants would be those that naturally are used to calculate the US AQI figure, which are nitrogen dioxide, sulfur dioxide, ozone (or smog as it is more commonly referred to when it gathers in more extensive amounts, often seen in areas of heavy traffic), carbon monoxide as well as the two main forms of particle pollution, PM10 and PM2.5.
-The latter of these two fine particles is the far more dangerous of the two, with its minute size of 2.5 micrometers or less (on occasion going down to sizes many microns smaller) allowing it to penetrate deep into the lungs, causing tissue deterioration within the pulmonary region, as well as crossing the blood barrier, assisted by its size, and thus being capable of traveling to the most distant reaches of the body, provoking a myriad of health issues.
-Other pollutants that can be found include a wide array of volatile organic compounds (VOCs), as well as black carbon, which are both formed when fossil fuels and organic matter undergo incomplete or poor combustion, as is often the case in brick kilns, car engines (particularly aged or poorer quality ones), stubble burning as well as the unrestricted burning of trash and refuse.
+With some of the sources mentioned (with further elaboration in the last question of the article regarding the main causes of air pollution in Jaunpur), some of the main pollutants would be those that naturally are used to calculate the US AQI figure, which are nitrogen dioxide, sulfur dioxide, ozone (or smog as it is more commonly referred to when it accumulates in larger amounts, often seen in areas of heavy traffic), carbon monoxide as well as the two main forms of particle pollution, PM10 and PM2.5.
+The latter of these two fine particles is the far more dangerous of the two, with its minute size of 2.5 micrometers or less (on occasion going down to sizes many microns smaller) allowing it to penetrate deep into the lungs, causing tissue damage within the pulmonary region, as well as crossing the blood barrier, aided by its size, and thus being able to travel to the furthest reaches of the body, causing a myriad of health issues, both acute and chronic.
+Other pollutants that can be found include a wide array of volatile organic compounds (VOCs), as well as black carbon, which are both formed when fossil fuels and organic matter undergo incomplete or poor combustion, as is often the case in brick kilns, car engines (particularly aged or poorer quality ones), stubble burning as well as the open burning of trash and refuse.
 Some examples of VOCs include styrene, xylene, methylene chloride, toluene, formaldehyde and benzene.
 Black carbon, as mentioned above, is often found caked onto roadside areas and other similar sites that see a large amount of combustion take place.
 It is a potent carcinogen and is counted amongst the PM2.5 collective, although some of its particles can be slightly larger.
-Other forms of toxic or cancerous particles include finely ground silica (another known carcinogen that can also cause damage to the lung tissue when breathed in excess over long periods), microplastics, metals, sulfates and nitrates, along with oil vapors, frequently discharged from those earlier noted older vehicles.
-These are but a number of the pollutants that can be found within the air in Unnao, to varying extents depending on the area and its related activities.
+Other forms of harmful or cancerous particles include finely ground silica (another known carcinogen that can also cause scarification of lung tissue when breathed in excess or over long periods), microplastics, metals, sulfates and nitrates, along with oil vapors, often released from those previously mentioned older vehicles.
+These are but a number of the pollutants that can be found within the air in Jaunpur, in varying degrees depending on the area and its relevant activities.